carlomt/docker-geant4/README.md

 restart xquartz

+Allow X11 forwarding to local containers:

-`xhost + localhost`
+`xhost +localhost`

+the latter command has to be executed every time XQuartz is restarted.

-and finally run the docker container:
+Finally you can run the docker container:

 `docker run --rm -it -e DISPLAY=docker.for.mac.host.internal:0 --volume=<GEANT4_DATASETS_PATH>:/opt/geant4/data:ro carlomt/geant4:latest-gui bash`